Mon - Fri: 8:30am - 5:30pm

 This group offers a place where there is permission to grieve.

-The group will meet once monthly and is free of charge.
+The group will meet twice a month and is free of charge.

 **all registration applications are private and confidential**